WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 Instead, [clients need to re-fetch the "certUrl"](#force-fetch) to get a chain including newer OCSPs.

-The ["validityUrl" member](#signature-validityurl) of the `Signature` header provides a way to fetch new signatures or learn where to fetch a complete updated package.
+The ["validityUrl" parameter](#signature-validityurl) of the signatures provides a way to fetch new signatures or learn where to fetch a complete updated package.

 Each version of a signed exchange SHOULD have its own validity URLs, since each version needs different signatures and becomes obsolete at different times.